instead-hub/instead/doc/stead3_en.md

 ### Module click

 You can track in your game clicks on the picture of the scene, and background.
 To do this, use the module "click".
-Also, you cankeep track of the mouse state by the function:
+Also, you can keep track of the mouse state by the function:

 	instead.mouse_pos([x, y])